 The worst thing to do when faced with this question is to speak about your current employer or colleagues in a negative way.
 This will make you look unprofessional, and alluding to rifts between you and your manager or colleagues will make you appear difficult to work with.

-Instead, focus on why the role you’re applying for appeals to you and why you’re looking to explore new opportunities.
+Instead, focus on what appeals to you about the role you’re applying for and why you’re looking to explore new opportunities.
 Your answer should reflect your aims for positive personal development.

 For this question, don’t fall into the trap of reeling off a list of generic qualities.
-Instead, focus on 3 or 4 key strengths that you think make you suited to the role.
+Instead, focus on 3 or 4 key strengths that make you suited to the role.

 Give examples from your previous experience for each strength to demonstrate your capabilities to the interviewer.

 This question gives you the perfect opportunity to show that you have thoroughly researched the company you’re applying to.
-Show that you have a good understanding of the role and what is required by speaking about how it aligns with your personal career goals.
+This is your chance to show that you have a good understanding of the role and what is required of you, explaining how this job will aligns with your personal career goals.

 There’s no right or wrong answer for this question as everyone’s answer will be different.
 In this instance, the interviewer is looking to find out what makes you tick, and what you really value.
 Therefore, your answer needs to reflect this.
 Whatever your answer is, make sure you say why.

-Be careful saying that money is what motivates you, as although honest, it can lead your employer to worry about you leaving the company at the first sign of an opportunity with a with a bigger salary.
+Be careful saying that money is what motivates you.
+Although it might be honest, it can lead your employer to worry about you leaving the company at the first sign of an opportunity with a bigger salary.